Snoopy's Magic Show

-Snoopy's Magic Show, also known as Snoopy: Magic Show, is an action puzzle video game based on the Snoopy cartoon characters licensed from Peanuts.
-It was developed and published by Kemco, which was released for the Game Boy in 1990.
+Snoopy's Magic Show, is a 1990 action puzzle video game, developed and published by Kemco for the Game Boy.
+The game stars Snoopy, who is tasked with saving four Woodstocks in a set time limit, solving puzzles and dodging enemies to do so.

 Gameplay

 The player controls Snoopy who has to save four Woodstocks, within a fixed amount of time, by dodging bouncing balls, pushing blocks, using warp zones and power-ups.
 There are 120 levels with a unique password to access each.
 In the multiplayer mode, one player is Spike while the other is Snoopy.

 Sequel

 In 1996, Kemco released another Snoopy game for the Game Boy exclusively in Japan, entitled Snoopy no Hajimete no Otsukai.
 The game made use of features of the Super Game Boy and is the second Japan-exclusive Peanuts game, after Snoopy Concert.